-PODCAST EPISODE 1: Devonian Discoveries: Fossils at Wainfleet Wetlands with Paleontologist Daniel Dick
+PODCAST EPISODE 1: Devonian Discoveries: Fossils at Wainfleet Wetlands with Paleontologist Dr. Daniel Dick

 A hiker stands on the top of an outcrop looking over a distant mountain scene.
 Text reads: Beneath Your Feet.
 A geoscience podcast."